mikedelong/kaggle-zestimate/proposal.md

 Datasets and inputs
 -------------------
 We have two data files as input:
-* A training set of properties and home features for 2016
+* A training set of properties and home features for 2016: 2985217 properties and 58 features.
-* A training set of transactions for 2016
+* A training set of transactions for 2016: 90275 transactions, including sale prices and dates.

 In this competition, Zillow is asking you to predict the log-error between their Zestimate and the actual sale price, given all the features of a home.
 The log error is defined as logerror=log(Zestimate)−log(SalePrice)